morind79/wiringOli/hardware/OliExt/V4/ReadMe.txt

+Please have a look at picture for A20 board modification otherwise you cannot power the board.

 Upgrade of OliExt V3

 1 - Pin PI14 used in General and CAN so changed this, now PI14 is for General and PI10 for CAN